-This information is about coping with feeling guilty about cancer.
-If you have cancer, it may mean you have to deal with difficult emotions.
+This information is about coping with regret.
+Some people feel overwhelmed when they are told they have cancer.
+They may worry there are things they should or should not have done.
+This is normal.
 There is no right or wrong way to feel.